-This is my 2nd income statement.
-If you missed my 1st income statement, just click here to check it out.
+This is my 6th income statement and the 2nd income statement for 2021.
+If you missed my previous ones, just click here to check them out.

 NEED HELP WITH YOUR WEBSITE?